strangedevice/TANGIBLE-PROJECT/README.md

 Digital interfaing is very simular to digital outputs which only have two states still being on and off normally used for displaying.

-This is the bgasic schematics of the LED strip:
+This is the basic schematics of the LED strip:

 ![DIGITAL INTERFACING SCHEMATICS](https://github.com/CaNi31/TANGIBLE-PROJECT/blob/main/Pictures/LEDSTRIP_SCHEMATICS.png)